metamagic-games/dnd-homebrews/src/Subclasses/Monk/Way of the Selfless/WayOfTheSelfless.md

 ### Pressure Point

 At 17th level, you gain the ability to damage the bodies of your opponent.
-After a successful hit, you can expend a ki point to cripple your target.
-The must pass a constitution saving throw, or take a point of exhaustion.
+When you hit another creature with a melee weapon attack. you can spend 1 ki point to attempt to strike a pressure point and cripple your target.
+The target must succeed on a Constitution saving throw or take a point of exhaustion.

 # Designer Notes

 ## The Concept

-The idea behind this subclass is to capture that anime trope (exemplified by Rock Lee in Naruto) of - just when the enemy thinks you're down - unleashing unbridled energy.
+The idea behind this subclass is to capture that anime trope (exemplified by Rock Lee in Naruto) of - just when the enemy thinks you're down - unleashing unbridled energy, but damaging your own body in the process.

 ## Considerations